-School 4 year average
+4 year average

+School Progress 8

 Mary Hare -0.23

 Heathlands -0.68

 RSD Derby -0.94

 Knightsfield -1.17

 Hamilton Lodge -1.18

 Braidwood -1.48

 Exeter -1.52

 Blanche Neville -1.59

 St Johns -1.75

 Oak Lodge -1.83

-At KS4 an average progress 8 score (using the last available four years of national data) has seen Heathlands consistently achieve the second highest progress score of all schools for deaf children and the highest average attainment scores of all deaf schools nationally that use sign language.
+The DFE have not produced data for end of KS4 examinations affected by Covid lockdown.
+However impact in terms of performance has been calculated using an average progress 8 score (last available 4 years of national data).
+This has seen Heathlands consistently achieve the second highest progress score of all schools for deaf children and the highest average attainment scores in comparison to similar schools (deaf schools using sign language).
+The vast majority of Heathlands students go on to specialist colleges to continue study.